mrtabaa/obsidian-class/Programming/CleanArchitecture/ReferenceOrder.md

 # 🔗 Layer Reference Order (Clean Architecture)

-This file explains **which layers are allowed to reference which** in the Hallboard Clean Architecture.
+This file explains **which layers are allowed to reference which** in the project Clean Architecture.
 Following this order enforces the **Dependency Rule** and maintains a clean separation of concerns.

 ---